Casa Batlló or Casa Milà? Which Is Better in 2026?

 Which is the best Gaudí building to visit?

-Among the Gaudi buildings, La Sagrada Familia is his grandest and most famous work.
-If any of his buildings are a must-visit, it’s Sagrada Família.
+La Sagrada Familia is definitely Gaudí’s grandest and most famous work.

 Why is Casa Batlló so famous?

-Casa Batlló is famous for its unique and colorful facade.
-It perfectly showcases Guadi’s architectural genius and remains, to this day, one of his most notable works.
+Casa Batlló is famous for its unique and colorful exterior.
+It perfectly showcases Gaudí’s wild imagination and is one of his most notable works.

 How much time do I need in Casa Batlló?

-I’d recommend allocating 1.5-2 hours for your visit to Casa Batlló depending on which level of ticket you choose.
-This will give you enough time to fully appreciate the building’s intricate details and take your time exploring the various rooms and spaces.
+I’d recommend spending about 1-2 hours at Casa Batlló depending on which level of ticket you choose.
+This will give you enough time to fully appreciate the building’s details and take your time exploring the rooms, rooftop, and gift shops.

 How much time do I need in Casa Milà?

-I’d recommend allocating 1.5-2 hours to visit Casa Milà, depending on the ticket you’ve purchased.
+I’d recommend spending about 1-2 hours at Casa Milà, depending on the ticket you’ve purchased.

 The brick arches in the attic at Casa Mila